Emergency Responder Radio Coverage Required in Chelmsford for New Construction and Level 3 Renovations

 The solution is installing a complete BDA system installed by a licensed and certified contractor.
 A BDA system receives a radio transmission through the donor antenna on the roof.
 The signal travels down a cable to an amplifier.
 The amplifier sends the signal out to a network of antennas, the DAS.
 We are literally bringing the signal closer to the firefighter or police officer by decreasing the amount of building that signal has to travel through over the air to get to and from a firefighter or police officer’s radio.
 BDA systems have to be UL 2524 certified, and must be compliant with NFPA 72 and NFPA 1221, as well as compliant with the Massachusetts State Building Code.

 A BDA sounds like a great idea.
-Can I install one in my commercial building even though it’s not new?
+Can I install one in my commercial building even though it’s not required?

 Absolutely!
 BDA systems not only keep first responders safe, they also keep the public safe by allowing public safety providers to complete their jobs safely.